- On the Tools menu, point to Letters and Mailings, and then click Mail Merge.

 - To print a range of documents, click From, and then type the record numbers in the From and To boxes.

-Save the sheet of labels for later use
+Save the envelopes for later use

-- Click Edit individual labels.
+- Click Edit individual envelopes.

 - In the Merge to a New Document dialog box, do one of the following, and then click OK.